amaranth-lang/amaranth/docs/guide.rst

     Unless you need to introduce a new asynchronous control set in the design, consider :ref:`using ResetInserter or EnableInserter <lang-controlinserter>` instead of defining a new clock domain.
 Designs with fewer clock domains are easier to reason about.

     A new asynchronous control set is necessary when some signals must change on a different active edge of a clock, at a different frequency, with a different phase, or when a different asynchronous reset signal is asserted.

-..
-TODO: mention that ResetInserter will add a reset even to a reset-less domain
-..
-TODO: link to hierarchy section

 .. _lang-latesignals: